 In face to face classes you are encouraged to take daily attendance, but you may use other information available to you to determine the appropriate date to enter, such as test dates, quiz dates, submitted papers, lab participation, or any other evidence of an academically related activity.
 In online classes attendance must be measured through some sort of required participation (quizzes, homework, discussion board postings, etc.)

 All faculty are required to submit final grades within 48 hours of the final exam for full terms and within 24 hours for A and B terms.
 The Academic Calendar for each term indicates the date by which grades are due.
-Each semester, the Records Office will provide a memo including instructions and deadlines for grade submission to the Vice President of Academic Affairs/College Provost who will then forward it to all faculty via email.
+Each semester, the Records Office will provide a memo including instructions and deadlines for grade submission to the Vice President of Academic Affairs/College Provost and to all Department Chairs, who will then forward it to all faculty via email.